Skip to main content

 The junior womens’ squad has had great success for many years locally, nationally, and internationally.
 We set our targets high, with ambitions of medaling at National Schools and British Championships, along with winning Henley Womens’ Regatta, and Henley Royal Regatta.

 Our racing history is reflective of the successful provision of rowing the club provides.
-At Womens’ Henley Regatta, Marlow have reached finals since 2015, winning in 2015, 2016, 2017 and 2019.
-The junior women have also been representing Great Britain in the GB vs France match since 2015.
-In 2019, Marlow were the first crew selected to race in the new addition W4+ event, alongside the W4-.
+At Womens’ Henley Regatta, Marlow have reached finals since 2015, winning in 2015, 2016, 2017 and 2019, 2023, 2024 The junior women have also been representing Great Britain in the GB vs France match since 2015.
+Internationally Mia Lawrence recently achieved her second international vest and silver medal at the Junior World Championships 2024.

 Junior Men